cmda-minor-web/css-to-the-rescue-2223/week1/README.md

 ### Inspirational introduction: “Let’s Break The Web!”

-Here are the slides of the presentations that Vasilis and Vitaly gave on Wednesday the 5th of February 2020
+Here are the slides of the presentations that we gave on Wednesday the 5th of February 2020

 - [Vitaly’s slides](https://www.dropbox.com/s/p8mi1rl2eqc423p/personality-ams-2020.pdf?dl=0)
 - [Introduction slides]()